ArturCzopek/e-arbiter/API.md

 * */*

-#### Returns a page with active tournaments which were created by user
+#### Returns specific information about tournament with passed id.
+Amount of information is depending on user access to that tournament
 ```
-GET /api/management/active
+GET /api/user-details/{id}
 ```

 ##### Parameters